-There’s something poetic about the Senate of Canada’s coming together with a piece of railroad history.
+There’s something poetic about the Senate of Canada coming together with a piece of railroad history.
 No two ideas were as instrumental in securing the Confederation of Canada in 1867 as the Senate and the railroads.
-Now, a twist of fate is putting them together.
+Now, a twist of fate has put them together.

 Senator Serge Joyal said there is “great historical symbolism” to the Senate moving into a former train station.